zak23/Teamviewer-Device-List/README.md

 # TeamViewer Device Management Web Application

-This Node.js application allows you to view and search for TeamViewer devices, specifically Australia Post Parcel Lockers.
+This Node.js application allows you to view and search for TeamViewer devices.
 It sorts devices by their connection status and allows for filtering by device alias.

 ## Features